 There are many different styles of yoga, and here at Yotopia we pride ourselves on the variety we offer, so there’s definitely a class, or more, to suit you.

-Some of our classes are unique to London and to the UK.
-Our Yoga Flow classes include principles which have been proven to enhance youthfulness in tissue, increase flexibility and improve the ability of the body to move in the way it is naturally designed to do.
+Some of our Yoga Flow classes include principles which have been proven to enhance youthfulness in tissue, increase flexibility and improve the ability of the body to move in the way it is naturally designed to do.

 We believe our highly qualified and carefully selected teachers are the best in London.
 Yoga can be very personal, so we advise that you try a few different classes and teachers to see which connect with you.
-Our introductory offer of 20 days of unlimited yoga for £35 gives you a cost-effective way of finding what is best for you.
+Our Introductory Offer gives you a cost-effective way of finding what is best for you.

 Some generic descriptions are provided below; but check each class on the timetable for a more specific description, each teacher brings their own style and personality to each class.

 Yoga Flow: A dynamic yoga class, incorporating spiral rotations and pulsing movements throughout flowing sequences which have been proven to strengthen, hydrate and improve the quality of the body’s tissue.
 Can be suitable for beginners or intermediate practitioners (see our timetable for specific levels for each of these classes).

 Ashtanga Yoga: Ashtanga Yoga follows a set sequence of flowing postures, synchronising breath with movement (vinyasa).
 The class at Yotopia follows the traditional sequence, as taught by Shri K Pattabhi Jois.

 Quantum Yoga®: Allows the practitioner to create dynamic sequences in accordance with individual requirements.
 A vinyasa yoga class based on Ayurveda’s holistic approach.

 Vinyasa Flow Yoga: A smooth vinyasa flow yoga class designed for all levels, incorporating elements of Pilates to tone and lengthen, to leave you feeling relaxed and re-energised.